 The toughest filters to get through are undoubtedly Yelp and Google.
 This list is written to cover both, and is noted where specific to that service.
 If you keep on the good side of the following list, you stand a much better chance of getting them seen.

-Reasons why your reviews might get filtered:
+Reasons why reviews disappear or get filtered:

 - Web addresses (URLs) in the comments.